Temporomandibular disorders

 Palpate the joint by placing the fingertips in the preauricular region just in front of the tragus of the ear.
 The patient is then asked to open their mouth and the fingertip will fall into the depression left by the translating condyle.

-Palpate the head, neck and masticatory muscles for areas of tenderness.
+Palpate the head, neck and masticatory muscles for areas of tenderness, trigger points or hypertrophy.
+Examine the muscles of mastication with the teeth clenched.

-Joint clicks or grating sounds on jaw movement may be palpable, or may be heard with a stethoscope over the preauricular area.
+Joint clicks or grating sounds during jaw movement may be palpable or audible with a stethoscope placed over the preauricular area.

 Assess mandibular movement: